calvinbui/calvin.me/posts/2022/2022-10-29-home/index.md

 Last year, my wife and I purchased our first home together.
 I'll be sharing some of the wisdom we picked up from our 3-year-long search.

-*Disclaimer: This is not financial advice*
+*Disclaimer*: This is not financial advice

 ```toc
 # This code block gets replaced with the TOC